For women with postmenopausal osteoporosis at high risk for fracture

 You should receive your first several injections of TYMLOS where you can sit or lie down if necessary, until you know how it affects you.

 For more on how to properly take TYMLOS, please refer to the Medication Guide and consult your healthcare provider.

-Do not try to inject TYMLOS yourself until you or your caregiver receive training from a healthcare provider on the right way to use the TYMLOS pen.
+Do not try to inject TYMLOS yourself until you or your caregiver receives training from a healthcare provider on the right way to use the TYMLOS pen.
 After that we recommend watching our instructional video on how to take TYMLOS.
 It will walk you through the process step-by-step.

 You can also read the Instructions for Use document that outlines the steps to the injection here.

 We also have a Clinical Educator Network where a caring osteoporosis educator can help guide you through the injection process, either live, over the phone or through video chat.
 You can call

 The TYMLOS pen features a one-press button that injects the proper dosage.
 The pen uses a small needle that is 5 to 8 mm long, or approximately the length of an eyelash!

 Compatible needles must be purchased separately.
 The correct needles to use with your TYMLOS pen are 5 to 8 mm, 31-gauge needles that include Clickfine®, BD Ultra-Fine™, MedtFine®, Easy Comfort, Clever Choice™ Comfort EZ™ and SureComfort™.
 If you are not sure what type of needle to use, ask your healthcare provider or pharmacist.